Creating a strong and deep-rooted data culture is a requirement to leveraging data for a long-term strategic advantage.

 - Their tech teams plan to spend time to update documentation and metadata before a feature release

-- Executives reinforce the value of knowledge sharing, documentation, self-service access, and training for data tools and technologies
+- Executives reinforce the value of knowledge sharing, documentation, self-service access, training as well as data tools and technologies

 - Managers encourage team members to spend time to participate in the data community